syncfusion-content/windowsforms-docs/WindowsForms/integertextbox/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion IntegerTextBox for WindowsForms
-description: overview
+description: A quick introduction about the IntergerTextBox which is derived from TextBox with the support to deal only with the integer data type values.
 platform: WindowsForms
 control: Tools
 documentation: ug